JeffreyRiggle/my-site/content/blog/sona-all-the-db/index.md

 ### But you did better on MySQL right?

-While I do see this abstraction working out much better, I do see some implemenation misses.
+The relational implementation fared better, but the abstraction still leaked in some interesting ways.
+Additionally, I do see some implemenation misses.
 To support dynamic queries I created the following data structure.

 ```go
 type Filter struct {